How walkable is your neighborhood?

-- share ideas and observations about the walkability improvements needed.
+- share ideas about walkability improvements you’d like to see in your neighborhood.

 - connect with fellow neighbors.

-- explore and document the current neighborhood walking conditions and gain a new perspective on neighborhood streets.
+- explore and document the current neighborhood walking conditions and gain an additional perspective on your neighborhood streets.

 Neighborhood Walkability Assessments also help promote walking, highlight the importance of creating safe, comfortable, accessible, and enjoyable places to walk throughout the region, and increase public awareness of LSA’s mission.

 Walkability Workshop: Presentation and discussion of what makes a good pedestrian environment followed by hands-on mapping exercises to identify walking destinations, walkability assets and challenges, and the locations for improvements that would make the neighborhood more pedestrian-friendly.